joe1chen/ruby-baseimage-alpine/README.md

 #### Email

 If you need to send mail and cannot use SMTP directly, ssmtp is installed to provide `/usr/bin/sendmail` and is configured using the `SMTP_` variables.

+If SMTP_USER is not set, unauthenticated SMTP will be used and SSL/TLS is disabled.

 #### Persistent data